gojekfarm/ziggurat/README.md

 - `foo_retries_instant_queue`
 - `foo_retries_delay_queue`
 - `foo_retries_dlq`

-- In addition to the queues one exchange will also be created for routing

 - It will also create an exchange by the name `foo_retries_exchange`.
-This exchange is internally used to send messages to the right queue.
+- This exchange is internally used to send messages to the right queue.

+> [!NOTE]
-Consumption only happens from the instant queue.
+> Consumption only happens from the instant queue.
 The delay queue is where the retried message is sent and once the retries are exhausted they are sent to the dlq.

 #### I have a lot of messages in my dead letter queue, how do I replay them
 The RabbitMQ package provides HTTP handlers which clear the messages on the RabbitMQ queues.
 These handlers can be used with any HTTP server.